Improving driver verification and handoff process at Roadie Cross-docks

 Problem

-Roadie drivers pickup batched deliveries from cross-docks.
+Roadie drivers pick up batched deliveries from cross-docks.
 Cross-dock employees find it

 difficult to